TAX PREP CHECKLIST

 - This can include the account’s nation of origin, the bank’s name, your account number, and your account’s peak value during the year.

 When preparing for the tax season, it’s easy to lose yourself in the sea of forms and documents.
-If you find that tax prep gives you TAXiety, don’t hesitate — schedule an appointment with your local Liberty Tax Practitioner.
-Let the tax pros at Liberty Tax be your tax resource.
+If you find that tax prep gives you TAXiety, don’t hesitate — schedule an appointment with your local Liberty Tax expert.